Dave-team/Knowledge-base/Social.md

 - Always say yes to things other people suggest to do
 - If possible, invite more people to do something
 - Exchange contact details

+## Remembering names
+- Concentrate your attention to it.
+E.g. when someone introduces themselves, concentrate your attention on the introduction and the person’s name.
+Repeat a few times what you want to remember
+- Associate the name with something else.
+E.g. associate it with a friend who made the introduction
+- Repeat what you wish to remember whilst concentrating on it.

 ## Friendships
 - We should be vulnerable: open to discuss our issues and allow others to support us.
 This will help establish trust